 Below are some key performance indicators which are important while doing Inbound Marketing they are:

-Reaching out to Targeted prospects. if you have a million followers but they don’t engage with your content its a waste of time.
-I would prefer a five thousand targeted followers who will engage with your posts, re-tweet, like, share your message.
+If you have a million followers, but they don’t engage with your content, it’s a waste of time.
+I prefer five thousand targeted followers who will engage with your posts, re-tweet, like, and share your message.

-How many Social Media Followers are inquiring about your offerings/products/services.
+How many Social Media Followers are inquiring about your offerings/products/services?

-How many of them actually become customers?
+How many of them become customers?

 Facebook: